-7. Stay on the "Advanced" tab, click on the "Command List" and modify the command list this way:
+g.
+Stay on the "Advanced" tab, click on the "Command List" and modify the command list this way:

 '''

-BOOTTYPE !LOADBOOTSTRAP template/3/527/pxelinux.0
+BOOTTYPE !LOADBOOTSTRAP template/3/562/pxelinux.0

 WAKE

 !!SETENV

 BOOTTYPE !LOADDOS /environment/dos71x

 !touch /tmp/rdm_finished

 UpdateAssetID

 !!SHUTDOWN

 END

 '''

-Note: The command list is a list of RDM commands that perform the Custom task.
-Refer to Appendix A, "Command list commands", in the Remote Deployment Manager 4.11 Operations Guide for information on commands and syntax within a command list.
+NOTE: The command list is a list of RDM commands that perform the Custom task.
+Refer to Appendix A, "Command list commands", in the Remote Deployment Manager 4.30 Operations Guide for information on commands and syntax within a command list.

-You will need to change the '3/527' to match the same portion of the Task Folder's location, found in the previous step.
+Change '3/562' to match the same portion of the Task Folder's location, found in step 1f.